kay1810/DevOpsVault/Docker/concepts.md

 ##  Docker registry
 ##  Docker API & CLI
 ## Environment variables in Docker
+ARG variables: Defined in the Dockerfile, ARG variables are passed at build time and are not available in the final image or runtime.
+They can be used to set a default value or modify the build process, but once the image is built, they are no longer accessible inside the running container.
+ENV variables: These environment variables persist across the image build and are available at runtime, making them useful for runtime configuration.
+They can be defined in the Dockerfile or passed during docker run.
+Any environment variable declared with ENV remains in the final image and container.
+Docker Compose environment variables: Environment variables in Docker Compose can be defined either in the docker-compose.yml file under the environment section or through an external .env file.
+This is a common approach when working with multi-container applications.
+################################################
 ## Monitoring , Logging in Docker
 ## Docker Networking